Further results on the estimation of dynamic panel logit models with fixed effects

 JEL\ classification: C12, C13, C23.

 Keywords: dynamic panel logit models, exogenous regressors, fixed effects.

 \baselineskip=20pt

 Kitazawa (2013, 2016) showed that the common parameters in the panel logit AR(1) model with strictly exogenous covariates and fixed effects are estimable at the root-n rate using the Generalized Method of Moments.
 Honor \'{e} and Weidner (2020) extended his results in various directions: they found additional moment conditions for the logit AR(1) model and also considered estimation of logit AR(p) models with $p>1$.
-In this note we prove a conjecture in their paper and show that $2^{T}-2T$ of their moment functions for the logit AR(1) model are linearly independent and span the set of valid moment functions, which is a $2^{T}-2T\,$-dimensional linear subspace of the $2^{T}$-dimensional vector space of real valued functions over the outcomes $y\in \{0,1\}^{T}$.
-We also prove that when $p=2$ and $ T\in \{3,4,5\},$ there are, respectively, $2^{T}-4(T-1)$ and $2^{T}-(3T-2)$ linearly independent moment functions for the panel logit AR(2) models with and without covariates.
+In this note we prove a conjecture in their paper and show that for given values of the initial condition, the covariates and the common parameters $2^{T}-2T$ of their moment functions for the logit AR(1) model are linearly independent and span the set of valid moment functions, which is a $2^{T}-2T\,$ -dimensional linear subspace of the $2^{T}$-dimensional vector space of real valued functions over the outcomes $y\in \{0,1\}^{T}$.
+We also prove that when $p=2$ and $T\in \{3,4,5\},$ there are, respectively, $2^{T}-4(T-1)$ and $2^{T}-(3T-2)$ linearly independent moment functions for the panel logit AR(2) models with and without covariates.